Bitcoinote/Bitcoinote-GUI-Wallet/README.md

 The resulting package `Bitcoinote.app` can be found in `build` directory which will be created.

+To build `.dmg` file we recommend to use [node-appdmg](https://github.com/LinusU/node-appdmg) project.
+Just place the `BitcoinoteDmg.json`, `Bitcoinote.icns` and `Bitcoinote.app` in one directory and run the following command:

+`$ appdmg BitcoinoteDmg.json Bitcoinote.dmg`

 ## Usage Notes

 To run the GUI wallet, the BitcoiNote Core daemon is not required to run.
 If a daemon already runs, it will be used - otherwise the wallet will use its own "internal daemon" instead.